telerik/xaml-docs/controls/radspreadsheet/features/notes.md

 ### Deleting Notes

-To delete a note select it an click "Delete Note" from the context menu.
+To delete a note select it and click "Delete Note" from the context menu.

 #### Figure 4: Delete Note